w-lfpup/superaction-js/README.md

 # SuperAction-js

-A hypertext extension to dispatch meaningful actions from HTML.
+A hypertext extension to upgrade your HTML with a declarative eventbus.

 (It's also a proof-of-concept for [hyperevents-js](https://github.com/w-lfpup/hyperevents-js)).